Archive old data

 Step 3: Create a partition function and scheme

-Use SQL Editor to create a partition function and scheme to split data based on the chosen key.
+You can use SQL Editor to create a partition function and scheme to split data based on the selected key:

 1. Open SQL Editor.